Into the Unknown:

 Your students will be funny, kind, hyper, sleepy, mean, and much more.
 This chapter explores their perspectives on education, their teachers, and what things are important to them.

-About the author: Haley Flemming, (second from the top-left) MTC Class of 2016, taught 9th grade Leadership, Honors Geometry, and Algebra 1 at Meridian High School.
+About the author: Haley Fleming (second from the top-left), MTC Class of 2016, taught 9th grade Leadership, Honors Geometry, and Algebra 1 at Meridian High School.
 She also coached Cross Country and Track and Field.

 About the author: Megan Duff (MTC Class of 2014) is currently finishing up her fourth year of teaching 8th grade English and Reading at Okolona Jr. High School.
 In the upcoming year, she will be transitioning into administration as she enters the Mississippi Principal Corps program at Ole Miss.